Registering a birth in the United Arab Emirates

 First name: ---

 If you wish to request a travel document with a first name and a surname, you have to request a name choice through Dienst Justis (this is free of charge).
-Once this has been completed, you can apply for the travel document.

 Note: there is a difference between a name change and a name choice.
 You request a name choice through Dienst Justis.
 In contrast to the name change, the name choice is free of charge.
 The procedure for such a request is listed on the Dienst Justis website.